lugenx/ecohabit/docs/how-to-contribute.md

 ```
 This will create a separate branch of the project, which is basically just another version of the project.
 This way, we have two versions, or 'branches' of the project: The 'main' branch -  which is the original branch - and the branch that we've created.
 As much as possible, we must apply our changes to the separate branches instead of the main branch.
 We can create as many branches as we want.

-### 4. Making sure that your copy of the repo is synced
+### 4. Making sure that your copy of the repo is always up to date

 As we are working on our features, the original repo might be updated by other people which will make our fork out of date.